-Cuteness aside, caring for a kitten is a huge responsibility.
+Cuteness aside, taking care of a kitten is a huge responsibility.
 Like human babies, kittens require special attention.
-Being prepared on how to safeguard your kitten, bond, train and provide proper care will help ensure your newest furry family member has a long and healthy life.
+Knowing how to take care of a kitten is crucial, as bonding, training, and providing proper care will help ensure your newest furry family member grows up to be a happy kitty.

-Have all the essential kitten supplies ready for your new kitten’s arrival:
+As usual, having the right tools always makes the process easier!
+Here are all the essential kitten supplies you should have ready for your new cat’s arrival:

 - A litter box